Planning is the key to a successful garden.

-But the BEST SOLUTION is at the end!
+But the BEST SOLUTION is at the end of this blog!

 pH levels in the soil can be rebalanced by good quality compost which will have a twofold effect of providing nutrition and will improve water retention but this is not as common on properties these days

 WORMS: Nature's Original Gardeners

 - Are one of nature’s original guardians.
 By loosening of the soil, worms help to increase the amount of oxygen and water that gets into the soil for the seeds and roots of plants and allows carbon dioxide to leave the soil.
 Earthworms act like tiny ploughs!

 - They breakdown organic matter (like leaves and grass) for the plants to use.

 - When they eat, they leave behind castings that are a very valuable type of nutrient rich, fertilizer (especially the essential phosphorous, calcium, nitrogen and magnesium.)

-- Worms add beneficial microbes in the castings, providing plants with a strong defence against diseases.
+- Worms add beneficial microbes in the castings, providing plants with a strong defense against diseases.